Tofunmilb1/Ass-2/README.md

    pelican --listen
    ```
    - Open your browser and go to `http://localhost:8000/` to preview your site.

+   -Static websites reduce complexity and eliminate dependency on databases.
    - This allows you to check how your resume looks before it’s published online, ensuring that everything is displayed correctly.

 ### 5. Deploy to GitHub Pages